 Do you lead by instilling fear or inspiring your coworkers?

 Another way to lead — mind you, not the only way either — is to take an empowerment approach.
-This approach acknowledges a few things, namely, but not limited to: (1) you, as a leader, don't know everything, (2) can't do everything (to the optimum), and (3) respect your coworkers that you value what they bring to the table, and acknowledge their potential for continuous growth, including yours.
+This approach acknowledges a few things, namely, but not limited to: (1) you, as a leader, don't know everything, (2) can't do everything (to the optimum), and (3) respect your coworkers that you value what they bring to the table, and acknowledge their potential for continuous growth, including your own.

 We are creatures of habit.
 Lead by example, and in due time, you may see the desired shift in your work environment amongst all ranks that reflects what you are demonstrating.

 Before witnessing empowerment leadership at Tesla, I experienced it through my immediate family and Latinx community as a child.
-So, growing up, I knew leadership was possible under a different manner than fear-based, yet was bewildered as to why it wasn't more common than leading by instilling
+So, growing up, I knew leadership was possible under a different manner than fear-based, yet was initially bewildered as to why it wasn't more common than leading by instilling

-fear.
+fear in the workplace.
 I'll unpack this statement for another post for another day.

 I first experienced empowerment leadership through my immediate family and my Latinx community as a child.